Our Team

 FRANCESCA SARANIERO, MSED

-Director, REED Next
+Director of Operations, REED Next

-Francesca’s experience includes everything from program development to strategic planning, building a social enterprise, and community engagement.
+Before joining REED Next in 2021, Francesca served as the Director of Adult Services and Business Development at Eden II Programs, a not-for-profit organization that supports people with autism in New York City and Long Island.
 Previously, Francesca worked for both the New York City Department of Education and the Administration for Children’s Services.
 Francesca earned her master’s degree in childhood education from the College of Staten Island and a Bachelor of Science in business management from St. John’s University.

 Her vision is to take her passion for helping others and her understanding of disabilities to help REED Next reach more families touched by autism.